ichbindev/ichbindev/src/pages/Blog/2020-10-26/index.md

 - More CSS
 - More internals on JS/React

 I was able to get my feet wet with GraphQL thanks to Gatsby and get comfortable using Tailwind to style.
 I also gained a little bit of experience with Golang while continuing to learn in the TypeScript/React world.
 I also learned some things about hosting a website, it had been a while since I configured one from scratch.
+I also was able to do a good amount of algorithm studying and practice with leetcode style questions.

 ## What I Wish I Did